 Let’s get started.

 Start with the plan for your vision board.
-Consider the message you want your personalized board to convey and how you want it to look like.
+Consider the message you want your personalized board to convey and how you want it to look.
 To begin with, ask yourself the following questions and make sure you list out all the items you need to either purchase or find at home.

 - Your values